gessi-chatbots/app_data_scanner_service/README.md

 ]
 ```

-The information provided has the following format:
+The information provided has the following format (this is a simplification for illustrative purposes):
   ```json
 {
       "app_name":"OsmAnd",